 For a better deal on Business Class flights or luxury hotels, contact our luxury travel concierge for a free quote.
 We offer free upgrades, free breakfasts, and free perks at hotels including Four Seasons, Hyatt, Ritz-Carlton, InterContinental, and many more.

 In terms of loyalty programs, Qantas operates Qantas Points, their Frequent Flyer loyalty program.
 It is a fairly good frequent flyer scheme.
 Obviously, you get more miles if you fly in Premium Economy because you are spending more money.

 3. Economy vs. Premium Economy: Check-in & Hold Baggage

 From dedicated check-in to priority boarding, enjoy priority treatment throughout your journey if you are flying in Premium Economy, which is a major advantage over flying Economy.

-You get 40kg of hold luggage when travelling in Premium Economy compared to 30kg which is a big bonus.
+You get 40kg of hold luggage when traveling in Premium Economy compared to 30kg, which is a big bonus.

 Qantas offers excellent lounges.
 As with most airlines, lounge access isn’t included with a Qantas Premium Economy ticket, although Qantas Club and American Airlines Admirals Club members plus Gold frequent flyers and other Oneworld Sapphire cardholders do have access to the Qantas International Business Class lounges when flying Qantas.